 - laser therapy

-Some of these options may slightly improve quitting success, but there is evidence that acupuncture, acupressure, and laser therapy do not improve chances of quitting smoking.
-Hypnotherapy is no more effective than counseling.
+Some of these options may slightly improve quitting success, but there is evidence that acupuncture, acupressure and laser therapy do not improve chances of quitting smoking.
+Hypnotherapy is no more effective than counselling.

 Unassisted quitting is an attempt to stop smoking with willpower alone, which is sometimes referred to as going ‘cold turkey’.
 It is the least effective of all stop smoking methods, with only around 3 to 4 in 100 people remaining non-smokers after a year when they choose to make an unassisted quit attempt.